wappenull/UnityPlayerLogAnalyzer/README.md

 - Remove normal message log entirely from input file, if you only interest in warning/error.
 - Option to collapse or show only unique error line, even if such line appear 100 times it will be collapsed to one.

+## Usage
+Follow my messy UI for instruction.
+Most of the time, drag and drop log file into the window.

 ## Tested with text editor:
 - VS Code
 - Notepad++